knarfville/my-notes-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## TODO's

+1. Form validation needs some work.
+It needs to be more granular and has to display specific validation errors.
+2. No unit and end-to-end tests.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).